National Coverage Determination (NCD)

 You may voluntarily end your membership in Viva Medicare only during certain times of year, known as enrollment periods.

-- All members have the right to leave the plan during the Annual Enrollment Period (AEP) and during the annual Medicare Advantage Disenrollment Period (MADP)
+- All members have the right to leave the plan during the Annual Enrollment Period (AEP) and during the annual Medicare Open Enrollment Period (OEP)